The Crazy Eddie Fraud

 (3) 1984-1987: As a public company, overstating income to help insiders dump stock at inflated prices using a variety of fraudulent tricks

-- Covering up crimes by changing financial statement disclosures
+Covering up crimes - subtle changes in financial statement disclosures

 Phase 1: Everybody does this, right?